skippyr/outer-space/README.md

 It displays:

 - Your host and user names.
-- The name of source Python virtual environments.
+- The name of sourced Python virtual environments.
 - The path of the directory you are in, abbreviating parent directory names by their initials.
-- When inside a Git repository, the active branch and if it is dirty.
+- When inside of a Git repository, the active branch and if it is dirty.

 ## ❡ Install